Plymouth and West Devon Record Office

 Searching the plans

-You can search the plans using our our online catalogue which currently contains details of around 17,000 properties and is being added to on a daily basis.
+You can search the plans using our our online catalogue which currently contains details of around 19,000 properties.
 You can view the catalogue in two ways:

 - Go to the search page to enter the address or name of a property